 Searching includes both searching for emoji characters in queries, and finding emoji characters in the target.
 These are most useful when they include the annotations as synonyms or hints.
-For example, when someone searches for $\frac{1}{2}$ on yelp.com $\frac{1}{2}$, they see matches for "gas station".
-Conversely, searching for "gas pump" in a search engine could find pages containing $\frac{1}{2}$.
-Similarly, searching for "gas pump" in an email program can bring up all the emails containing $\frac{1}{2}$.
+For example, when someone searches for $\blacksquare$ on a recommendations site, they see matches for "gas station".

+Conversely, searching for "gas pump" in a search engine could find pages containing ■.
+Similarly, searching for "gas pump" in an email program can bring up all the emails containing ■.

 There is no requirement for uniqueness in both palette categories and annotations: an emoji should show up wherever users would expect it.
-A gas pump might show up under "object" and "travel"; a heart under "heart" and "emotion", a under "animal", "cat", and "heart".
+A gas pump $\blacksquare$ might show up under "object" and "travel"; a heart under "heart" and "emotion", a under "animal", "cat", and "heart".

-Annotations are language-specific: searching on yelp.de[TM], someone would expect a search for to result in matches for "Tankstelle".
+Annotations are language-specific: a German user would expect a search for to result in matches for "Tankstelle".
 Thus annotations need to be in multiple languages to be useful across languages.
-They should also include regional annotations within a given language, like "petrol station", which people would expect search for to result in on yelp.co.uk .
+They should also include regional annotations within a given language, like "petrol station" for British English.
 An English annotation cannot simply be translated into different languages, because different words may have different associations in different languages.
 The emoji may be associated with Mexican or Southwestern restaurants in the US, but not be associated with them in, say, Greece.